 Not just during the holidays, but all year through, it’s important to listen to your body.
 Rest when you are tired, be sure to nourish yourself when hungry and slow down and reconnect with yourself mentally and emotionally when things feel harried.

 Need help in practicing self-care?
-A health coach will help you create a self-care plan personalized just for you, and provide the accountability that makes your new healthy habits part of your everyday lifestyle.
+Our menopause specialists are experts in lifestyle change management, and will help you create a self-care plan personalized just for you.
+They will act as your knowledgeable guide, and provide the accountability that makes your new healthy habits part of your everyday lifestyle.